-- 1. Air filter element seat - Insert the air filter element into the air filter case with the projection facing upward, and then install the wing bolt and its washer.
-NOTICE: Make sure that the air filter element is properly seated
+- 1. Air filter element seat - 9.
+Insert the air filter element into the air filter case with the projection facing upward, and then install the and wina bolt its washer.
+NOTICE: Make sure that the air filter element is properly seated in the air filter case.
+The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn.
+[ECA10482] NOTICE: Be sure to install the washer with its curved side facing outward as shown.
+[ECA16692]

-Air filter element Projection
+- 1. Air filter element - 2.
+Projection

-1. Washer

-10. Install the air filter case cover in the original position as shown.
+- 1. Washer - 10.
+Install the air filter case cover in the original position as shown.